-Bathing areas are private and provide dignity
+Bathing areas provide privacy and dignity

 Personal hygiene upkeep through bathing in a public use area is one of the most intimate, vulnerable personal care activities a person experiences in the nursing home.
 It is important to work to provide a comfortable, private atmosphere for residents in public bathing areas.